 LoCA is not the 120/4’s strong suit.

-For LoCA, I find looking at pictures more instructive than the above graphs.
+For LoCA and bokeh, I find transfocal displays more instructive than the above graphs.

 The vertical direction is the shift of the focal plane with respect to the plane of the sensor.
 Focus distance runs from top to bottom, with front-focused at the top and back-focused at the bottom.
 The horizontal axis a heavily-magnified view of distance in the sensor plane.
 The colors are highly approximate; I just assigned the raw channels to their respective sRGB channels.